Niantic is working with Hasbro on a Pokémon GO-style Transformers game – TechCrunch

 Niantic has encouraged the world to roam the streets as Pokémon trainers and wizards… next up?
 Time to transform and roll out.

-80’s mega toy Transformers is the latest IP to partner with Niantic to build a map-heavy, geolocation-centric game.
+Eighties mega toy Transformers is the latest IP to partner with Niantic to build a map-heavy, geolocation-centric game.

 Details are still a bit light, but here’s just about everything we know: